ronben2311/NomisNotes/client/README.md

 # 📝 NomiNotes

 **NomiNotes** is a small, personal notes app I'm building for my wife.
-It's designed to run as an Android APK and built according to her preferences — aiming for simplicity, speed, and a beautiful user experience.
+It's designed to run as an Android APK and built according to her preferences — aiming for simplicity, speed, tailor made by her requests.

 ---